mall0r/Twinverse/README.md

 # MultiScope

-**MultiScope** is an open-source tool for Linux that allows you to create and manage multiple instances of `gamescope` and `steam` simultaneously.
+**MultiScope** is an open-source tool for Linux/SteamOS that allows you to create and manage multiple instances of `gamescope` and `steam` simultaneously.
 This enables multiple players to enjoy their game library on a single computer, either in split-screen mode or each with their own display, along with dedicated audio output and input devices.

 ---